-5.6 Retired Athletes Returning to Competition
+5.6 Retired Rowers Returning to Competition

-5.6.1 If an International-Level Athlete or National-Level Athlete in IWAS's Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing, by giving six-months prior written notice to IWAS, their other relevant International Federation if applicable, and their National Anti-Doping Organization.
+If an International-Level Rower or National-Level Rower in FISA's Registered Testing Pool retires and then wishes to return to active participation in sport, the Rower shall not compete in International Events or National Events until the Rower has made himself or herself available for Testing, by giving six (6) months prior written notice to FISA and their National Anti-Doping Organisation.

-WADA, in consultation with IWAS, if applicable the other relevant International Federation and the Athlete's National Anti-Doping Organization, may grant an exemption to the six-month written notice rule where the strict application of that rule would be unfair to the Athlete.
-This decision may be appealed under Article 13.
+WADA, in consultation with FISA and the Rower's National Anti-Doping Organisation, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Rower.
+This decision may be appealed under Article 13.27

-Any competitive results obtained in violation of this Article 5.6.1 shall be Disqualified unless the Athlete can establish that he or she could not have reasonably known that this was an International Event or a National Event.
+Any competitive results obtained in violation of this Article 5.6.1 shall be Disqualified unless the Rower can establish that he or she could not have reasonably known that this was an International Event or a National Event.

-5.6.2 If an Athlete retires from sport while subject to a period of Ineligibility, the Athlete must notify the Anti-Doping Organization that imposed the period of Ineligibility in writing of such retirement.
-If the Athlete then wishes to return to active competition in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing by giving six-months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Athlete retired, if that period was longer than six (6) months) to IWAS, if applicable their other relevant International Federation and to their National Anti-Doping Organization.
+If a Rower retires from sport while subject to a period of Ineligibility, the Rower must notify the Anti-Doping Organisation that imposed the period of Ineligibility in writing of such retirement.
+If the Rower then wishes to return to active competition in sport, the Rower shall not compete in International Events or National Events until the Rower has made himself or herself available for Testing by giving six (6) months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Rower retired, if that period was longer than six (6) months) to FISA and to their National Anti-Doping Organisation.